 Finding Value Beyond the Disruption of COVID-19

-Economic slowdown and widespread uncertainty will test every business in the aftermath of the COVID pandemic.
-Senior teams require imagination and persistence to make money for shareholders and at the same time answer the newest demands of employees, customers, and society at large.
+Economic slowdown and widespread uncertainty will test every business after this first wave of COVID.
+Only through imagination and persistence will senior teams limit financial risks and answer the emerging demands of employees, customers, and society.

 Our June 2020 research shows that the COVID-19 pandemic will increase pressure on business to become more ‘sustainable’.
 Unluckily, disruption caused by the crisis will also make it harder to deliver this wider ‘stakeholder’ value.